 A: We have explained for the last several years that our full line of Atlas® lifts are manufactured to the same exacting standards as most of the "better known" domestic lift companies.
 All lifts are NOT built the same!
 There are similarities in the appearance of most above ground lifts, but the Atlas® Lifts are built to standards that far exceed those standards incorporated by most other Asian lift manufacturers.

 We also stock most of the lifts we advertise and have in-house service techs that can help with installation questions.

-Q: Do you have both the Master Series and Atlas Lifts displayed in your showrooms?
+Q: Do you have the Atlas® Lifts displayed in your showrooms?

-A: We display the ATLAS lifts in our showroom and stock hundreds of Atlas lifts in our six National warehouses.
-Please visit any of our seven locations to see your lift "in person"!
+A: We display the Atlas® Lifts in our showroom and stock hundreds of Atlas® Lifts in our six National warehouses.
+Please visit any of our eight locations to see your lift "in person"!

 Q: What is the voltage on the motors of your lifts?